dipaco/balu-python/README.md

 # Installation:
-You can install balu-python with pip just by typing the command: pip install balu
+You can install balu-python with pip just by typing the command:
+`pip install balu`
-We recommend to use a virtual environment
+We recommend to use a virtual environment to isolate the library from the system installed packages.

+@dipaco